lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Answering them will `narrow down` your options and help you focus on what’s important.
 - What `matters` to you?
 - you’ve gained new skills or experiences that make you especially `marketable`
-- In a `turbulent`(unrest) environment, `straying outside your lane` could cause additional chaos or confusion
+- In a `turbulent`(unrest) environment, `straying outside your lane` could cause additional chaos or confusion.
+- People are more likely to `rely on` their own judgment and to forgo asking others for feedback when working remotely.

 ## Basketball